 Negative tests, i.e. test cases that use incorrect structures or data, deserve special attention here.
 Because these can quickly bring down an interface or a workflow.

 During test case creation, gaps in the specification will inevitably become visible and questions will arise.
 These must be quickly clarified with the software architects, developers or specialist areas.

 The test object for the integration testing is at least two integrated parts of the whole.
 In practice, there are different integration approaches, e.g. top-down or bottom-up.
 Depending on the chosen strategy, missing parts must be simulated so that the tests are feasible.

 The aim of the integration test is to check the interaction of the parts via interfaces or workflows.
 The primary considerations are: Are the data correct?
 Are the structures correct?
 Are the non-functional aspects correct?

 The test environments differ for the various integration tests.
 Component integration tests can perhaps still run in the development environment, but for system integration tests you need a dedicated test environment such as with the system testing.

 An important aspect of this is monitoring.
 In order to analyze the communication between parts, you need tools that make it visible.
-This is also a potential source of danger, namely that these tools change the communication.
-Maybe not in terms of content, but possibly the runtime.
+There is also a potential source of danger here, namely that these tools change the communication.
+Perhaps not in terms of content, but possibly in terms of runtime.